 The “Identifying Appropriate Symbol Communication Aids for Children who are non-speaking: clinical decision making” (I-ASC) project was awarded funding by the NIHR’s Health Services and Delivery Research Programme in January 2016.
 A ground-breaking and exciting project led by Professor Janice Murray, I-ASC aims to enhance the quality of life for children who need electronic augmentative and alternative communication (AAC).

-By January 2017 every part of the project team will be working on the project.
-Manchester Metropolitan is collaborating with the University of Leeds and Barnsley Hospital NHS Foundation Trust.
-This is a mixed methods study to deliver new decision making tools to support professionals in health, education and social care, as well as families and other key partners in the assessment process for those who need AAC.
+A collaborative team from Manchester Metropolitan University, University of Leeds and Barnsley Hospital NHS Foundation Trust delivered a mixed methods study, to develop new decision making tools to support professionals in health, education and social care, as well as families and other key partners in the assessment process for those who need AAC.

 - What attributes related to the child, and generic communication aids, do clinicians consider important in making decisions about communication aid provision?

 - What other factors influence or inform the final decision?